codessintheclassroom/classroom-material/PULLREQUESTS.md

 6. once the pull request is reviewed and approved, merge the pull request

 #Reviewing Pull Requests
+This is a shortened version, for full documentation see [github doc](https://help.github.com/en/articles/reviewing-proposed-changes-in-a-pull-request).
 1. go to Pull requests tab, select the pull request you want to review from list
 2. go to Files changed tab to see the changes
 3. if you hover over line, a blue **+** button appears.
 Click the button to add a comment for the line.
 Once you have written down a comment, click Start a review (if you have already done so, you can click Add review comment).